jpierel14/sntd/docs/source/examples/plot_fitting.rst

 A series of examples demonstrating various fitting options with SNTD.

 There are 3 methods built into SNTD to measure time delays (parallel, series, color).
 They are accessed by the same
 function: :py:func:`~sntd.fitting.fit_data` .
 Here ``myMISN`` was generated in the :ref:`examples/plot_sim:Simulating Supernovae` part of the documentation, using the :py:func:`~sntd.simulation.createMultiplyImagedSN` function.
 The true delay for all of these fits is 50 days.
-You can batch process using any or all of these methods as well (see :ref:`examples:Batch Processing Time Delay Measurements`)
+You can batch process (with sbatch or multiprocessing) using any or all of these methods as well (see :ref:`examples:Batch Processing Time Delay Measurements`)

  -----------------------------------